Accidents in the workplace

 - Check if you can get sick pay or other benefits

-The Safety, Health and Welfare at Work Acts 2005 and 2010 set out the rights and obligations of both employers and employees and provides for substantial fines and penalties for breaches of the health and safety legislation.
-You can read more in our document on health and safety at work.
+Workplace accidents are covered by the Safety, Health and Welfare at Work Act 2005.
+Employers can face substantial fines and penalties for breaches of the health and safety legislation.
+You can read more abouthealth and safety at work.

 Sick leave and sick pay

 In the past you had no legal right to be paid by your employer while you are on sick leave from work, even in the case of a workplace accident.